Read our 2019 Report Card for McEachin.

 Donald McEachin sits on the following committees:

-McEachin was the primary sponsor of 1 bill that was enacted:
+McEachin was the primary sponsor of 2 bills that were enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 McEachin sponsors bills primarily in these issue areas:

 Environmental Protection (33%) Energy (14%) Health (11%) Taxation (11%) Government Operations and Politics (11%) Public Lands and Natural Resources (8%) Science, Technology, Communications (6%) Armed Forces and National Security (6%)